Contemporary fantasy with reimagined mythology

 Discovering her ability to be invisible (aka - hide out with a book), Paige realized books transported her anywhere and into the lives of many characters, even though she lived in the middle of nowhere.

 Her writing experience includes several years in public relations as well as a stint as a sports reporter.
-She fought forest fires while earning a degree in journalism and a minor in history.
+She was once a forest firefighter—an experience that gave her an appreciation for risk and resilience.
+She earned a degree in journalism with a minor in history.